 Abbreviations should only be used when the abbreviation is more well-known or more often used than their full name.
 In C++, larger identifiers are the norm, so abbreviations should be used judiciously.

 The word used to indicate destination is spelled “for”, not “4”; the word used to indicate direction is spelled “to”, not “2”.
-We are professionals, not script kiddies.

 Acronyms should be considered as one word, so a UART implementation class should be named Uart, and a variable holding an object of that class uart.